-A no claims bonus (NCB), or no claims discount, is a count of the number of years in which you haven’t made a claim on your car insurance policy.
+A no-claims bonus (NCB), sometimes referred to as a no-claims discount, is the number of years that you haven’t claimed on your car insurance policy.

-You can build up an unlimited number of NCB, but most insurers will only use a maximum of five years when working out a discount.
+In theory, you could build up an unlimited number of NCBs.
+The reality is that most insurers tend to use a maximum of five years when calculating a discount.

 If I make a claim, how is my NCB affected?